Marmot Meadows is our space for children and their families.You'll find all kinds of interesting things for children.

 All library programs are offered free of charge.Young children attending any of these programs must be accompanied by a caregiver.
 Click on the link above for more details.

-This year Summer Reading Club's theme is Build It!
+We had a wonder Summer Reading Club this year.
+Our theme this year was Build It!
 The focus of our summer programming is on school-aged children in elementary and high school.
-To see what we have lined up for this year and to register, please see here.
-For preschoolers we will have all of our regular pre-school programs, some extra drop in programs, as well as some special events.
-Stay tuned for futher new summer programs!
+To see what we held this past summer please see here, our prorgam for the summer of 2016 will be similar and we'll update our inforamtion in January.
+For preschoolers we held some extra drop in programs, as well as some special events.

 The Whistler Public Library partners with various local community groups to bring a variety of progamming to our community.
 To learn more about these specific partnership progams click here.